SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 > [!NOTE]
 > - Site templates and site scripts are currently only supported by SharePoint Online.
 > - In previous versions of SharePoint, site templates were called site designs but will be referred to as site templates moving forward.
-> - SharePoint has a new site template experience that will be available to all SharePoint user with permissions to create SharePoint sites.
+> - SharePoint has a new site template experience that will be available to all SharePoint users with permissions to create SharePoint sites.
 [Learn more about the new site template experience](https://support.microsoft.com/office/apply-and-customize-sharepoint-site-templates-39382463-0e45-4d1b-be27-0e96aeec8398?ui=en-US&rs=en-US&ad=US).
 > - As of today, the site template experience cannot be disabled.
 > - Site templates created by your organization and set as the default template will automatically apply when new sites are created but can be updated by the site owner by selecting **Settings** and then **Apply a site template.**
 > - Site template version history is not currently available for the new site template experience but will be included in future iterations.